 Once your meal arrives

-If your food is Korean bbq or anything grilled, also ask for your grill to be changed half way through your meal.
-It can get charred from the meat and sauces cooking on the surface, and not be the cleanest for you to put new fresh meat onto.
+If your food is Korean barbecue or anything grilled, also ask for your grill to be changed half way through your meal.
+It can get charred from the meat and sauces cooking on the surface.
 The server will change it so that you can start clean again.

 After your meal

-If it’s a restaurant that’s primarily serving food, Koreans tend to not linger but to eat more quickly, and then go to a second place (like a bar or coffee shop) to hang out and talk.
-If it’s a restaurant where drinks are often served with the meal, like a bbq restaurant for example, it is common to sit and enjoy the atmosphere.
+If it’s a restaurant that’s primarily serving food, Koreans tend to not linger and eat quickly, and then go to a second place (like a bar or coffee shop) to hang out and talk.
+If it’s a restaurant where drinks are often served with the meal, it is common to sit and enjoy the atmosphere.

 Same as other countries, local restaurants don’t require a reservation, but new or popular ones do.
 Mokran (목란), the Yeonhui-dong (연희동) restaurant owned by celebrity chef Lee Yeon Bok, requires reservations to be made 3 months in advance, for example.
 His restaurant became popular after he starred on the show “Please Take Care of My Refrigerator” (냉장고를 부탁해).
 So be prepared for long waits at hot spots.

-In the next blog we’ll cover how to finish your meal, deal with paying and tips, and other information about Korean restaurants.
+In the next blog we’ll cover how to finish your meal, payment, and other information about Korean restaurants.